jimburton/scrabble/chapters/Chapter6.md

             then liftIO $ takeTurnAI g
             else liftIO $ takeTurnManual g
 ```

-To make the process of entering text nicer we use the `haskeline`
-library.
-That means we can use the backspace and arrow keys when
-entering a move -- otherwise we would have to type everything
-perfectly the first try. `haskeline` reads input from users into its
-own monadic type, `InputT`.
-Any time we want to run an `IO` action
-inside an `InputT` action we need to "lift" the `IO` action using
-`liftIO` which has the type `MonadIO m => IO a -> m a`. `InputT` is
-an instance of `MonadIO`, which is the class of types in which `IO`
-actions can be embedded.

 The second argument to `takeTurn` is a `Maybe Text` that allows us to
 display an optional message to the user.
 Within the function the